logan-pearce/logan-pearce.github.io/resources/index.md

 *one last peice of advice:* .
 It's so so tempting to look around as your peers are getting offers, and to compare your grad school admissions story to theirs.
 Just remember, their story is not your story.
 Their success does not take anything away from you.
 Try your best to consider just the options in front of you, and not compare them to your peers who maybe be doing "better" or "worse" than you are in this process.
 Everyone has a long and grueling process in this grad school things.
 Let's try to build each other up and celebrate and encourage each other.
 Your story is your own. <\soapbox>

+### GRE status by program:

+List of Astronomy, Planetary Science, and Physics US grad programs and their status on the GRE and Physics GRE: https://docs.google.com/spreadsheets/d/19UhYToXOPZkZ3CM469ru3Uwk4584CmzZyAVVwQJJcyc/edit#gid=0

 ### REUs and summer programs:
 ---